Yonazahran-YMR/cybersec-portfolio/notes/grc-risk-management-notes.md

 ## The risk management process, 4 steps

-1. Identify : find the assets, threats, and vulnerabilities (this is literally everything I already covered with threat actors and vulnerability types, just applied differently now)
+1. Identify: find the assets, threats, and vulnerabilities (this is literally everything I already covered with threat actors and vulnerability types, just applied differently now)
-2. Analyze : figure out likelihood and impact for each risk found
+2. Analyze: figure out likelihood and impact for each risk found
-3. Evaluate : compare against what the company considers acceptable (risk appetite)
+3. Evaluate: compare against what the company considers acceptable (risk appetite)
-4. Treat : decide what to actually do about it
+4. Treat: decide what to actually do about it

 ## The 4 treatment options

-- Accept : risk is low enough, or fixing it costs more than it's worth, just live with it
+- Accept: risk is low enough, or fixing it costs more than it's worth, just live with it
-- Mitigate : reduce likelihood or impact, doesn't eliminate the risk entirely.
+- Mitigate: reduce likelihood or impact, doesn't eliminate the risk entirely.
 This is where basically everything I already learned plugs in - patching, MFA, monitoring, preventive/detective controls, all of that IS mitigation
-- Transfer : shift the risk to someone else, usually insurance or outsourcing
+- Transfer: shift the risk to someone else, usually insurance or outsourcing
-- Avoid : eliminate the risk entirely by just not doing the risky thing at all
+- Avoid: eliminate the risk entirely by just not doing the risky thing at all

 ## Important lesson: transfer alone isn't enough for known, fixable problems